aldretea118/BIO-410-Final-Project/README.md

 - From the phylogenetic tree, it appears that the samples that were most closely related to each other were:
     - Group 1: 3 & 10, 4 & 11, 9 & 2
     - Group 2: 7 & 14, 5 & 12, 13 & 6, 8 & 1.
-- How many individuals did these 14 samples come from (probably) based on the phylogenetic tree
 - Based on the tree, it seems at those these samples came from 2 inidivudals, as there are two large branches on the tree.